Jack Wagner (actor): Acting career

-He appeared in another Aaron Spelling project, the NBC television series Titans with Yasmine Bleeth in 2000, and in Spelling's daytime soap opera Sunset Beach in 1997.
+He appeared in another Aaron Spelling project, the short-lived NBC television series Titans with Yasmine Bleeth in 2000, and in Spelling's daytime soap opera Sunset Beach (in 1997).

 From 2003 to 2012, he played Nick Marone on the CBS daytime soap The Bold and the Beautiful.
+He reprised this role on June 16, 2025.
 On February 28, 2006, he and a contestant Christine Denos won $142,550 (including the standard $100,000 top prize) in the game show Wheel of Fortune; at the time, it set a single-episode largest winning record (and second largest overall) until Michelle Lowenstein surpassed said record on October 14, 2008, as the inaugural $1,000,000 winner.

 In 1985, Wagner was nominated for a Daytime Emmy Award for "Best Younger Actor" for his work on General Hospital.
 He was nominated again in 2005 for "Best Lead Actor" for The Bold and the Beautiful.

 Wagner guest-starred on primetime television in notable programs such as Monk, Hot in Cleveland, and Castle.